braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/future_anthem.md

 ## Integration

 The Future Anthem Customer Success team will help set up your integration.
-Reach out to your Customer Success Manager and they'll help you identify the most relevant attributes for you to send to Braze.
+Reach out to your Customer Success contact and they'll help you identify the most relevant attributes for you to send to Braze.

 |Example attributes in Future Anthem|Example attributes in Braze|
 |-----------------------------------|---------------------------|